modin-project/unidist/README.md

 unidist automatically detects which execution backends are installed and uses that for scheduling computation.

 **Note:** There are different MPI implementations, each of which can be used as a backend in unidist.
-By default, mapping `unidist[mpi]` installs MPICH on Linux and MacOS and MSMPI on Windows.
-If you want to use a specific version of MPI, you can install the core dependencies of unidist as `pip install unidist` and then install the specific version of MPI using pip as shown in the [installation](https://mpi4py.readthedocs.io/en/latest/install.html) section of mpi4py documentation.
+Mapping `unidist[mpi]` installs `mpi4py` package, which is just a Python wrapper for MPI.
+To enable unidist on MPI execution you need to have a working MPI implementation and certain software installed.
+Refer to [Installation](https://mpi4py.readthedocs.io/en/latest/install.html) page of the `mpi4py` documentation for details.
+Also, you can find some instructions on [MPI backend](https://unidist.readthedocs.io/en/latest/optimization_notes/mpi.html) page.

 #### Using conda